EVA4Phase2Work/Session4-FaceRecognition/README.md

 ## The DataSet

-The dataset consists of 20 Classes of  10 Celebrities.The following celebrities are taken for predicting faces:
+The dataset consists of 100 Classes of  10 Celebrities.The following celebrities are taken for predicting faces:

+1.Amitabh Bacchan
+2.Ananya Pandey
+3.Anil Kapoor
+4.Bill Gates
+5.Elon Musk
+6.Tom Hanks
+7.Lion Messi
+8.Barrack Obama
+9.Virat Kohni
+10.